Outdoor Gas Heater is NOT an Indoor Gas Heater | Carbon Monoxide Hazard

 Within these groups are sub-groups of radiant, convectors, radiant-convectors, power flued, flued radiant, and wall heaters.

-Virtually all are available in both Natural Gas and LPG heater model versions.
+Virtually all are available in both Natural Gas and LPG indoor gas heater model versions.

-For gas heaters, gas input is expressed in MJ/hour, while heat output is measured in kW/hour.
+For an indoor gas heater, gas input is expressed in MJ/hour, while heat output is measured in kW/hour.

-Generally speaking, greater gas input equals increased heat output, considering the relative energy efficiency ratings of the compared models.
+Generally speaking, greater gas input equals increased heat output, considering the relative energy efficiency ratings of the compared indoor gas heater models.

-LPG heaters in Australia are all tested and labelled for energy efficiency with Star Ratings.
+LPG indoor gas heaters in Australia are all tested and labelled for energy efficiency with Star Ratings.
 To learn more, please see A Review of Your Indoor Gas Heater Choices

 Keep Your Family Safe